AD | Paid collaboration with Toys for a Pound

 Living in a small town means that we don’t have a lot of options for buying anything locally so I do a lot of my shopping online.
 If, like me, you’re looking for somewhere to stock up on some summer activities then Toys for a Pound is a great place to start.

-One of my biggest issues with shopping online for things for Erin is that I don’t know what to look for or what to search for.
+One of my biggest issues with shopping online for things for Erin is that I don’t know what to look for or what to search for (this year she really wanted a top electric kids car).
 It can be difficult to navigate categories and ideas if you don’t really know what you’re looking for in the first place.
 Toys for a Pound has a new feature called ‘The Kids Toy Generator’ which can really help with this kind of problem.

 The Kids Toy Generator is so easy to use and in only a few quick steps it can be giving you ideas of what to buy based on your choices.
 The first question asks what the reason is for you buying a toy.
 Unfortunately, the choices are a bit outdated (there’s one for Easter) and these could have been thought out a bit better I think or at least changed for different occasions throughout the year.
 Taking away the ‘Easter’ option, I do think the others are quite good and reflect the sorts of categories I would be looking in.